andreas-kupries/aktive/doc/ref/transform_math_unary.md

 __Beware__, this means that construction incurs a computation cost on the input.

-This cost somewhat offset by providing these `min` and `max` values to the caller.
-It is done by storing the values in the sub-dictionary `stretch` of the meta data dictionary. `stretch` also contains the calculated `scale` and `gain` parameters of the linear mapping.
+This cost is somewhat offset by returning these `min` and `max` values to the caller.
+This is done by storing the values in the sub-dictionary `stretch` of the meta data dictionary. `stretch` also contains the calculated `scale` and `gain` parameters of the linear mapping.
 This enables the mapping of fitted values back to the original domain.

 |Input|Description|
 |:---|:---|